 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations from its financial liabilities.
 Liquidity risk may result from an inability to sell a financial asset quickly at, or close to, its fair value.
 The nature of PJX's investment strategy is to hold long-term assets that should provide superior returns.
-Accordingly, the investment in PCF II KY is illiquid.
-Monetization will occur by disposition of underlying assets by PCF II KY and distribution to its Limited Partners.
-PCF II Fund has a contractually established limited life after which assets must be distributed.
+Accordingly, the investment in the Funds are illiquid.
+Monetization will occur by disposition of underlying assets by the Funds and distributions to their Limited Partners.
+The Funds have a contractually established limited life after which assets must be distributed.
 PJX monitors adherence to these contractual obligations to ensure ultimate liquidity.
-PJX has commitments to meet capital calls made by PCF II KY for investments and operating expenses.
+PJX has commitments to meet capital calls made by the Funds for investments and operating expenses.
 These commitments are pre-funded largely with cash and short-term investments held by PJX.
-In its treasury management, PJX must maintain a balance of maximizing returns while maintaining liquidity to meet its PCF II KY obligations.
+In its treasury management, PJX must maintain a balance of maximizing returns while maintaining liquidity to meet the respective Funds obligations.
 PJX has established a liquidity management process, which the Board believes meets these objectives.
 It is monitored by the Board.